mrjohannchang/dotfiles/README.md

    ./install.sh
    ```

-5. Execute `tmux` and press `C-s I` to install the plugins of it.
+5. Execute `tmux` and press `C-s I` to install plugins of tmux.

-6. Execute `vim` and then `:PlugInstall` to install the plugins of it.
+6. Execute `nvim` and then `:PaqInstall` to install plugins of Neovim.

 ### Tweak